RangerDan/tobot/README.md

 When tweets are used, they are added to a file that prevents their reuse for a configurable number of iterations.

+## Matcher

+The matcher:
+- Tokenizes headlines and palindromes from its subscribed news services and palindrome list.
+- Removes tokens for common words using a configurable number of words in the Google 10000 word list.
+- Creates a tuple based on tokens in common between the headlines and palindromes
+- Presents the list of matches to the user.

 ## Tweets

 Tweets are limited to 280 characters total, palindrome + sourcing + news link.
-Tweets are curated to not be sardonic or punch down.
+Tweets are curated by the user.
+Try not to be sardonic or punch down, please.
+You're not Noam Chomsky.